amoe/melp2e/melp-notes.md

 You can use a `saveenv` command.
 This will store the environment to FAT.
 It seemed to work.
 It gets stored somewhere, presumably on the SD card?
 Unclear exactly where, but `foo=hello` continues to be defined after booting.
 CS suggests that it might be in `uboot.env`?
+(Confirmed: it is located in uboot.env.)

 There is a command `mkimage`, which is provided by the package `u-boot-tools`, though I'm guessing it's also in the source tree.